kubepug/kubepug/docs/index.md

 versions.

 Kubernetes [deprecates apis](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)
-between releases, and when upgrading the cluster, the admin may face some of this deprecations and a need to migrate or remove some resources.
+between releases, and when upgrading the cluster, the admin may face some of these deprecations and a need to migrate or remove some resources.

 Usually this API types are marked as `Deprecated` on a version and then `Deleted` on a future version, depending on the decided lifecycle.

 Kubepug can verify a Kubernetes cluster or manifests file, to check if some API has been deprecated or deleted.
-It allows you to set against which version of Kubernetes you want to check your manifests.
+It allows you to specify which version of Kubernetes you want to check your manifests.

 ## Quick start